CI/CD for QA Engineers Using Azure DevOps

 A beginner-friendly guide to CI/CD for QA engineers using Azure DevOps.
-Learn what CI/CD is, how pipelines work, how to integrate automated tests, and how to read and act on pipeline results — with real YAML examples.
+Learn what CI/CD is, how pipelines work, how to integrate automated tests, and how.

 CI/CD is no longer just a developer concern.
 QA engineers who understand how pipelines work — and how to integrate tests into them — deliver significantly more value than those who only test manually.
 This guide explains CI/CD from the ground up for QA engineers who want to get practical quickly.